SerenaGW/LLMLanguageFineTuningModifiesMathLogic/README.md

 ### **Fine-Tuning Guide**

-This fine-tuning guide is a direct response to the vulnerabilities identified in our research.
-It serves as a didactic prototype for training LLMs to mitigate these symbolic language attacks.
-The methodology is designed to be universal, focusing on logic rather than specific language rules, to make models more robust.
-This guide can be used for both adversarial mitigation (direct rejection) and advanced logical comprehension (understanding the symbolic language without rejection).
+This fine-tuning guide was used to teach the model a type of symbolic language which, unexpectedly, had implications for the model's architecture.
+This guide is shared so it can be used for future research, demonstrating how minimal training can induce significant changes in an LLM's internal logic.
 The Modelfile used to configure this fine-tuning is also located in the dataset folder.
 * [**Access the Fine-Tuning Guide**](DATASET/Modelfile)

-### **Implications for LLM Logic and Evaluation**
+## **Implications for LLM Logic and Evaluation**

 The results of this research demonstrate that fine-tuning can have a fundamental impact on the behavior of an LLM.
 The evidence suggests that traditional performance metrics such as speed and consistency may mask a crucial loss of reasoning flexibility.
 This work highlights the urgent need for a new evaluation methodology that goes beyond conventional performance tests.
 Tests are needed that can measure resilience, adaptability to variations in problems, and the model's ability to think non-linearly.
 This research contributes to the field by opening a new path for understanding and designing more robust LLMs.

-### Conclusion: A Step Towards More Robust LLMs
+## Conclusion: A New Perspective on Fine-Tuning
 This research has revealed many facets of how an LLM's internal processing works.
 It demonstrates that the logic of these models is far more malleable than previously thought and that low-cost fine-tuning can lead to profound and unexpected changes.
 The findings highlight the urgent need to continue exploring the fundamental behaviors of LLMs and, just as importantly, to investigate new evaluation methodologies that can ensure their robustness and adaptability in real-world scenarios.

 ### **Call to Action**